Azure Operational Security

-The OMS Security and Audit solution enables IT to actively monitor all resources, which can help minimize the impact of security incidents.
-OMS Security and Audit have security domains that can be used for monitoring resources.
+The Log Analytics Security and Audit solution enables IT to actively monitor all resources, which can help minimize the impact of security incidents.
+Log Analytics Security and Audit have security domains that can be used for monitoring resources.
 The security domain provides quick access to options, for security monitoring the following domains are covered in more details:

 - Malware assessment

 Azure Monitor provides pointers to information on specific types of resources.
 It offers visualization, query, routing, alerting, auto scale, and automation on data both from the Azure infrastructure (Activity Log) and each individual Azure resource (Diagnostic Logs).

 Cloud applications are complex with many moving parts.
 Monitoring provides data to ensure that your application stays up and running in a healthy state.
 It also helps you to stave off potential problems or troubleshoot past ones.

 In addition, you can use monitoring data to gain deep insights about your application.
 That knowledge can help you to improve application performance or maintainability, or automate actions that would otherwise require manual intervention.